 Sure, not doing these actions might mean that I can’t grow PE as fast as I could.
 But so what?
 I don’t see how I add value to the world through these little gimmicks.
 I believe in the Golden Rule: One should treat others as one would like others to treat oneself.
 I know I hate spam.
 I know I hate it when people send me unsolicited mail.

-Read How To Say No To Others: The Only Guide You’ll Ever Need and learn how to say no to others, including to a culture you don’t believe in.
+Read How To Say No To Others and learn how to say no to others.

 14 years of elaborate cover-ups, over 500 drug tests, and successful evasion of Tour de France’s doping controls to score seven victories—you would think Lance Armstrong would continue to stay unexposed if he was able to evade detection for so long.